Alex Bregman Player Props: Astros vs. Reds

-The Houston Astros and Alex Bregman (.233 slugging percentage over his past 10 games, including one homer), take on starter Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.
+Alex Bregman -- with an on-base percentage of .200 in his past 10 games, 132 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Cincinnati Reds, with Luke Weaver on the hill, on June 18 at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Reds.
+He had a hitless performance in his most recent game (0-for-3) against the Reds.

 Alex Bregman Game Info & Props vs. the Reds